Avenues of Service

 Vocational Service

-This Avenue of Service calls upon every member of The Rotary Club of Old Saybook to work with integrity in their chosen professions.
+This Avenue of Service calls upon every member of The Rotary Club of Old Saybrook to work with integrity in their chosen professions.
 Rotarians promote and foster high standards in business, professions, and the recognition of the worthiness of all useful occupations.
 The guide for action is, “The Four Way Test, of the things we think, say, or do.”